Sanghyuk Moon (문상혁)

 To understand the physical conditions that determine the onset of the prestellar core collapse, in

-Moon & Ostriker (Paper I, submitted) we conduct a carefully constructed suite of numerical simulations and analyze the dynamical evolution of individual "cores" to identify the critical conditions for collapse.
+Moon & Ostriker (2025a) we conduct a carefully constructed suite of numerical simulations and analyze the dynamical evolution of individual "cores" to identify the critical conditions for collapse.

 In

-Moon & Ostriker (Paper II, submitted), we present physical properties of the cores at the onset of collapse and discuss the implications for the density threshold for star formation, massive prestellar cores, and core mass function.
+Moon & Ostriker (2025b), we present physical properties of the cores at the onset of collapse and discuss the implications for the density threshold for star formation, massive prestellar cores, and core mass function.

 Star formation in nuclear rings